 Unlike many things, a funeral fund is actually a realistic goal that is entirely achievable.
 The truth is that most funerals have a general cost that you can aim for.
 Most funerals across North America cost between $7,000-10,000, and if you’re looking to save money, you can further reduce that hefty price tag -- check out our list of easy ways to make your funeral more budget-friendly here.

-In fact, some options such as Eirene, are only $2,000 CAD, and offer the flexibility to choose how you would like to remember your loved one.
+In fact, some options such as Eirene offer services that start at only $1,900 CAD, and offer the flexibility to choose how you would like to remember your loved one.

 Really, from there, the hard work is done.
 Now, it’s up to you to keep contributing by finding ways to squeeze even just $5-10 extra dollars a month out of your expenditures to bank away.